davidreiman/nsf/README.md

 ```
 # Data

 Spectre consumes pre-processed continua from the 14th data release (DR14) of the Sloan Digital Sky Survey (SDSS) quasar catalog captured by the extended Baryon Oscillation Spectroscopic Survey (eBOSS).
-This repository contains one such datum for use in the [evaluation notebook](<notebooks/evaluation.ipynb>).
+This repository contains one such datum for use in the [inference notebook](<notebooks/inference.ipynb>).
 The pre-processing code is available here https://github.com/DominikaDu/QSmooth.

 <!---
 **arXiv:** TBA.